matrix-org/matrix-spec/content/client-server-api/_index.md

 as user/password auth, login via a single-sign-on server (SSO), etc.
-This specification does not define how homeservers should authorise their users but instead defines the standard interface which implementations should follow so that ANY client can log in to ANY homeserver.
+This specification does not define how homeservers should authorise their users but instead defines the standard interface which implementations MUST follow so that ANY client can log in to ANY homeserver.

 The process takes the form of one or more 'stages'.
 At each stage the